-During their travels, many admission officers will conduct interviews in various cities.
+Each fall, admission officers conduct interviews in cities across the country (and often around the world).
 If you are unable to visit campus, meeting with an admission counselor in your hometown is a wonderful way to make a personal connection and get your questions answered.
-Click here to see where admission officers will be interviewing this fall.
+Please check back later in the summer to see where admission officers will be interviewing next fall.